plizeeee/ML-Engineer-Course/Module_2_ML_Ops/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # ML Ops with Azure project

-*TODO:* This project demonstrates how I performed ML Ops on a test dataset using Azure.
+*TODO:* This project demonstrates how I performed ML Ops on a test dataset using Azure for the Udacity Azure ML Course.
  The project demonstrates my knowledge of how I deployed a model, enabled logging to track its performance, documented the model, consumed the model endpoint in python and automated the pipeline